-From rock and roll to sports-inspired, there’s a theme that’s sure to keep your young man happy.
+From rock and roll to sports-inspired, there’s a theme that’s sure to keep your teenage boy happy.
 It’s no secret that teens are hard to please.
 Decorating can present a challenge.

-It’s important to get your teen’s feedback so he’ll be able to express his creative freedom.
+It’s important to get your teenage boy’s feedback so he’ll be able to express his creative freedom.
 He’ll be proud and happy to have a personal space that perfectly reflects his personality and style.

 Sure he may not jump up and down with the infectious excitement of a four-year-old, but that’s okay.
-He’s a teen.
+He’s a teenage boy.

 Talking with great enthusiasm about anything not related to girls and sports isn’t happening.
-But at least he’ll have his own space to shut out the world or just hang out with his friends.
+But at least your teen boy will have his own space to shut out the world or just hang out with his friends.

 Of course, there are practical matters to consider as well.
-Where will he study?
+Where will your teenage boy study?
 How much will it cost to redecorate?

 Once you tackle these issues, you’ll be ready to move onto the fun part – decorating.
-To help you with this process, this article shows you 20 teen boy bedroom ideas that you and your teenager will love.
+To help you with this process, this article shows you 20 teen boy bedroom ideas that you and your teen boy will love.

-Create a multi-functional space where your son can work and sleep.
+Create a multi-functional space where your teen boy can work and sleep.
 He’ll be happy with his updated haven.
-It will feel like a sanctuary where he can get lost in his own world for a while.
+It will feel like a sanctuary where your teen boy can get lost in his own world for a while.
 A bedroom with a work space like the one pictured here is a good example of how you can add a desk with a small computer and a couple of shelves for a place to store books and homework assignments.

 Check in With Your Teen

-What kind of ideas does your teen have in mind?
+What kind of teen boy bedroom ideas does your teen have in mind?
 He may already have his design laid out in his head.
 If he doesn’t know what he wants, be the sounding board he needs.

-You can help him figure things out.
+You can help your teenage boy figure things out.
 Between the two of you, you’ll be able to come up with a fun, edgy, and amazing room.
 Don’t be a stick in the mud.
 Throw the rules out.

 It’s your son’s room and should reflect his personality, not yours.
-Every corner should ooze your son’s style.
+Every corner should ooze the style of your teenage boy.

 Of course, it’s still your house, so spray painting the walls with graffiti might not be up for discussion.
-Then again if you’re a laid-back parent who lets your edgy teen express himself in a myriad of ways, feel free to grab a can of spray paint yourself and help him out.
+Then again if you’re a laid-back parent who lets your edgy teenage boy express himself in a myriad of ways, feel free to grab a can of spray paint yourself and help your teenage boy out.

-Think about what your teen needs his room for – besides sleeping and eating.
-He needs to feel safe.
+Think about what your teenage boy needs his room for – besides sleeping and eating.
+Your teenage boy needs to feel safe.
 It’s his sanctuary from a crazy outside world.

-When he needs private space, this is the fort he will retreat to.
-When he needs to hang out with his friends, this room will turn into his hang out lounge.
+When your teenage boy needs private space, this is the fort he will retreat to.
+When your teenage boy needs to hang out with his friends, this room will turn into his hang out lounge.

 Expressing his individuality separate from the family is important.
 He’ll need plenty of space to display collections and hang up posters and cool wall art.

-But, he’ll need a study space too so when he’s cramming for exams he can hit the books with ease.
+But, your teen boy need a study space too so when he’s cramming for exams he can hit the books with ease.
 Good storage and a nice desk area will help him accomplish this.

-Your teen son will go through many phases.
+Your teen boy will go through many phases with these teen boy bedroom ideas.
 The wallpaper he picked out when he was 13 will be incredibly embarrassing as he gets older.
-His tastes are bound to change as he gets older.
+The tastes of your teen boy are bound to change as he gets older.

 For this reason, you want to make sure that you agree on a wall color that’s easy to live with.
 It’s much easier to give a room a new vibe by switching out accessories than it is to re-paint a room.

 It will keep you from having to redo the room every few years.
-On the other hand, if you have an adventurous teen who is willing to put in the blood, sweat, and tears of re-painting a room whenever it strikes him, then, by all means, let him go wild with the colors.
+On the other hand, if you have an adventurous teen boy who is willing to put in the blood, sweat, and tears of re-painting a room whenever it strikes him, then, by all means, let your teen boy go wild with the colors.

 At the end of the day, it’s only paint.
 Plus, when he’s old enough to get a part-time job he can pay for his supplies.
-But, if your son would rather eat dirt than paint a room, you’ll appreciate this first bedroom idea.
+But, if your teen boy would rather eat dirt than paint a room, you’ll appreciate these teen boy bedroom ideas.

 If you’re not thrilled at the thought of hitting up Home Depot every year for a new dose of color to pacify your temperamental teen, then do yourself a favor and keep things simple.
 There’s nothing wrong with a blank canvas.